carpentries/instructor-training/_extras/checkout.md

 ## Part 2: Take Part in An Online Discussion Session
 <a name="discussion-session"></a>

-After you have submitted a contribution to one of our lessons, the next step is to take part in an hour-long discussion session led by an experienced instructor.
+The next step is to take part in an hour-long discussion session led by an experienced instructor.
 This session gives you a chance to ask questions about the material you plan on teaching